Todochris/CheatSheets/GitHub CheatSheet.md

 **Synchronize your local repository with the remote repository on GitHub.com**

     $ git fetch
-Downloads all history from the remote tracking branches
+Downloads all history from the remote tracking branches.
+It does not change the state of the local files !

     $ git merge
 Combines remote tracking branches into current local branch